 Extra lessons are arranged when necessary to support the progress of students.
-Students can use 3 student common rooms and a computer lab to facilitate study groups and a community atmosphere.
-The Art Department also has several iMacs with Adobe Software which the students can use at any time.
+The students can use 3 student common rooms and a computer lab area to facilitate study groups and a community atmosphere.
+The Art Department also has its own PC loaded with appropriate software, which the students can use at any time.

-Students are provided with a social program consisting of various opportunities to improve their social skills and to broaden their horizons through sport, the arts, travel and friendly competition.
+Students are provided with a social programme consisting of various opportunities to improve their social skills and to broaden their horizons through sport, the arts, travel and friendly competition.

 Students are encouraged to attend special talks and lectures in various places throughout the UK during the academic year.